State Street Industrial Select Sector SPDR ETF

 XLI

-The State Street Industrial Select Sector SPDR ETF (XLI) is a fund that invests in industrial companies.
+The Industrial Select Sector SPDR Fund (XLI) is an ETF that tracks major U.

 Investment Opinion: Should I buy XLI Today?